 One at the Université Pierre et Marie Curie (Paris VI) in Mai 2008, as part of the annual exhibition of the atelier photographique.

-One at the C/O Berlin as part of the “CloseUp” project.
-You can see the results on my Projects page on the right
+One at the C/O Berlin in 2010 as part of the “CloseUp” project.
+You can see the results on my Projects page.

 About “consistency” in my style on this blog

-This criticism is actually not dumb, because usually, photographers on a higher level are supposed to develop a style of their own.
+Usually, photographers on a higher level are supposed to develop a style of their own.
 This is debatable of course.
-Consistency is very important when presenting your work, but this is a blog where I am discovering and not a website where I want to commercialise my art.
+Consistency is very important when presenting your work, but this is a blog where I am discovering and not a website where I want to commercialize my art.
 My work has always been diverse and I gain and lose interest on certain styles and subjects over time.
 I simply do what I feel like doing.

 I would be honoured if you would like to purchase an image of mine.
 We can easily arrange something if you are interested in buying a print of one of my pictures you see here, on picasa or on flickr.
 Since I am not famous I guarantee low prices.
 Send your request to email@example.com